 The root zone is a shared resource, and the management of the root zone should accommodate, to the maximum extent possible, the needs of users of multiple global scripts.
-Principles of fair and equitable treatment should be adhered to, avoiding undue consideration for users of particular scripts in a space that is used by all.
+Taking into account as far as possible the unique needs of each script, principles of fair and equitable treatment should be adhered to, avoiding undue consideration for users of particular languages and scripts in a space that is used by all.
 In addition, both gTLDs and ccTLDs co-exist in the root zone and are relied upon by Internet users around the world.
 While gTLDs and ccTLDs may involve different operating environments, it is critical that a reliable user experience is produced across the TLD space.
 As a result, any label generation rules for TLDs will need to be adhered to by both ccTLDs and gTLDs.
 (See section 4 for a discussion of label generation rules.)

 In the early stages of developing a variant management mechanism, a cautious approach should be adopted; if necessary, a more liberal approach may be adopted later.
 A principle of incrementalism appears well-suited to actions in this arena.
 Given that experience in this area is limited, and actions taken will create precedents and outcomes that cannot be undone, variant TLD labels should be narrowly defined, and restrictive rules for active use of variant labels in the DNS should be adopted.
 Wherever possible, instead of adding a new type of variant TLD label, an alternative approach should be used – for example, using an existing ICANN evaluation or objection process that delivers an appropriate way of blocking undesired TLD strings.
 If there is a process already in existence that delivers a similar result to what is desired, that process should be used rather than establishing a new type of variant label.
 The goal should be to maximize efforts toward the prevention of future problems, and to minimize active entries in the DNS to those where an explicit need has been established, the user experience implications have been fully studied, and no negative impacts to security or stability have been identified.

-The root zone is a special case, and the approach taken for variant management in the root need not prescribe that taken by individual TLD registries.
+The root zone is a special case, and the approach taken to variant management in the root need not prescribe that taken by individual TLD registries.
 ICANN must adopt and maintain a consistent policy for consideration of requests for IDN variant TLDs, and this may entail specific criteria and rules applicable for variant labels to be allowed at the top level.
 However, formulation of TLD registry policy often takes into account the specific user context, and there may be corresponding reasons for different criteria or rules relating to variant label generation and use, subject to certain minimum requirements necessary for security or stability reasons.
 Accordingly, TLD registry operators should not have an automatic obligation to abide by all of the same variant tables and policies used at the top level.

 Users dealing with technology learn very quickly and can accommodate to a wide variety of behaviors, provided that they can build some model of the behavior, and provided that the behavior is consistent and predictable once learned.
-Recognizing the need for usability of multiple scripts in the DNS, and the desirability of reasonable approximations of natural language usage, it is also assumed that users are not dependent on the ability to use the full natural language without restrictions and will be able to accommodate certain limitations to the full natural language where necessary.
+Recognizing the need for usability of multiple scripts in the DNS, and the desirability of reasonable approximations of natural language usage, it is also assumed that users are not dependent on the ability to use the full natural language without restrictions, and will be able to accommodate certain limitations to the full natural language where necessary.
 To create the consistency required for logical user adaptation, variant management mechanisms should be based on known and predictable rules and procedures, fully available to all users.

 Variants and the Current Environment